ksch-workflows/ksch-workflows/README.md

 ./gradlew clean pitest
 ```

-Afterwards HTML reports are generated for each respective subproject and can be found in the directory `build/reports/pitest`:
+Afterwards HTML reports are generated for each respective sub-project and can be found in the directory `build/reports/pitest`:

 ```
 find . -name "index.html" | grep --regexp="pitest/[0-9]*/index\.html"